-6.2.3.1 COMMITMENTS OF FUNDS
+6.2.3.1 Commitments of Funds

-The total commitment of public funds for the construction of the proposed Build Alternatives will be dependent on which of the alternatives is determined to be the LEDPA.
 Federal funding has been provided for environmental review and Preliminary Engineering for the expansion of South Station and the selection of layover facilities in Boston and for the reconstruction of freight rail bridges in the New Bedford area.
 While the South Coast Rail project would utilize these facilities, these federally funded facilities have independent utility, as described in Chapter 3.
 To the extent that financial resources for construction would be provided through federal funds, local funds and/or private investments, such resources would not be available for other uses.

 The commitment of financial resources would produce a one-time benefit to the local and regional economy through labor and capital expenditures for construction and, secondarily, through the flow of these monies within the local economy.
-These benefits would take the form of a temporary increase in demand for goods and services provided locally, earnings of local employees and jobs. (see Chapter 4.3 - Socioeconomics).
+These benefits would take the form of a temporary increase in demand for goods and services provided locally, earnings of local employees and jobs.
+(See Chapter 4.3, Socioeconomics).
 The long-term benefits of the project alternatives are described in the South Coast Rail Economic Development and Land Use Corridor Plan.
 The rail alternatives are anticipated to generate \$448 million to \$487 million in annual new business output by 2030.